Trade

 Trade and investment treaties

 Sweden and India concluded a treaty on the avoidance of double taxation and the prevention of tax evasion in 1997, which was amended on 1 October 2013.
 India has been a member of the World Trade Organisation (WTO) since 1995 and is therefore party to WTO agreements.
-The EU and India have been negotiating a free trade agreement since 2007.
+The European Union and India have concluded negotiations on a comprehensive Free Trade Agreement (FTA) after nearly two decades of talks.
+The pact will undergo legal scrubbing and later ratification before entering into force.
+Once in force, the milestone agreement is expected to help double bilateral trade and investment between Sweden and India over the coming five years.
+Readers may also consult the European Commission’s official website for further information on the EU-India FTA, available at: EU-India

 Link to tax treaty: